 SUPD – label on paper cups with a plastic coating.

-The law for packaging in the EU countries to combat the level of marine litter.
+The law for packaging in EU countries to combat the level of marine litter.

-The Single Use Plastic Directive (SUPD) requires standard — Plastic in Product — markings for a range of packaging items made partly from plastic, including paper cups.
-Perfectly legible and indelible labels are necessary, regardless of the plastic content.
+The Single Use Plastic Directive (SUPD) requires standard — Plastic in Product — markings for a range of packaging items made partly of plastic, including paper cups.
+Perfectly readable and indelible labels are necessary, regardless of the plastic content.

-This is what the labeling of products that are partly made of plastic should look like:
+This is what the labeling of products made partly of plastic should look like: